-- Embedding sustainability principles within the community; - Ensuring a joined-up approach between stakeholder organisations; - Increased community development and confidence; - Physical improvements to utility infrastructure.
+Embedding sustainability principles within the community;

+- Ensuring a joined-up approach between stakeholder organisations; - Increased community development and confidence; - Physical improvements to utility infrastructure.

-G - Support the development and diversification of housing in sustainable locations order to increase the amount and quality of housing stock, and to support the role and function of settlements, in tandem with the economic improvements that are anticipated as a result of City Deal, Metro and the council's regeneration aspirations.
+G - Support the development and diversification of housing in sustainable locations as a result of City Deal, Metro and the council's regeneration aspirations.